PREMIER RACE TIMING & RUNNING

 Click here for an expanded description of our promotional tools that come FREE with our timing and are purchasable by other events too.

 The sections below give a general overview of how we time and what it costs.
-To find out exactly what your event will cost to time, contact Pretzel City Sports at 610-779-2668 or “click here” to email us.
-Our office is fully staffed from 8 AM to 4 PM every weekday, but because we are partially staffed till 8 PM the same days, calls are welcomed at just about any time.
+To find out exactly what your event will cost to time, contact Pretzel City Sports at 610-779-2668 day or night, or “click here” to email us.

 There are 3 types of timing provided by PCS.
 The size and complexity of your event, to a large degree, dictates the best option for you to select.
 They are as follows: